jeanbourgain8/jeanbourgain8.github.io/Nikola/Main/posts/Substack/Page/Goodreads/The Case of The Sulky Girl.md

 ## Book Review
 ---
-I think it's a no brainer for those who follows me to know how much I enjoy reading Perry Mason Series.
+I don't think I need to say any, those who follow me know how much I enjoy reading Perry Mason Series.
 For this book, I was hanging between 3 & 4 stars which one to give, three being honest compared to other' in the series and four just to not be too harsh on Gardner.
 I have decided to go with 3.